 The Code of Conduct that details the standards is administered by the Director of Student Affairs.
 Also See BP 5030, titled Fees and BP 5130 titled Financial Aid, which addresses consequences of disciplinary action.
-The complete Student Code of Conduct is available in the Office of Student Affairs, SU-201, or on the Palomar College Student Affairs web page at www2.palomar.edu/pages/studentaffairs/home/ student-discipline.
+The complete Student Code of Conduct is available in the Office of Student Affairs, SU-201, or on the Palomar College Student Affairs web page at www2.palomar.edu/pages/studentaffairs/home/student-discipline.

-I. Standards of Conduct (BP 5500)
+Standards of Student Conduct (BP 5500)

-The following conduct shall constitute good cause for discipline, including but not limited to, the removal, suspension, or expulsion of a student.
+According to BP 5500 the following student conduct shall constitute good cause for discipline (academic, administrative or both) including but not limited to the removal, suspension or expulsion of a student, and applies to all students.